labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeFigures.md

 #### tile plot

-A tile plot is a heatmap representing the gene families (y axis) in the organisms (x axis) making up your pangenome.
-The tiles on the graph will be colored if the gene family is present in an organism and uncolored if absent.
-The gene families are ordered by partition, and the genomes are ordered by a hierarchical clustering based on their shared gene families (basically two genomes that are close together in terms of gene family composition will be close together on the figure).
+A tile plot is a heatmap representing the gene families (y axis) in the genome (x axis) making up your pangenome.
+The tiles on the graph will be colored if the gene family is present in an genome (depending on the number of gene copies) and uncolored if absent.
+The gene families are ordered by partition and then by a hierarchical clustering, and the genomes are ordered by a hierarchical clustering based on their shared gene families (basically two genomes that are close together in terms of gene family composition will be close together on the figure).

 This plot is quite helpful to observe potential structures in your pangenome, and can also help you to identify eventual outliers.
-You can interact with it, and mousing over a tile in the plot will indicate to you which is the gene identifier(s), the gene family and the organism that corresponds to the tile.
+You can interact with it, and mousing over a tile in the plot will indicate to you which is the gene identifier(s), the gene family and the genome that corresponds to the tile.

-If you build your pangenome using the 'workflow' subcommand and you have more than 500 organisms, only the 'shell' and the 'persistent' partitions will be drawn, leaving out the 'cloud' as the figure tends to be too heavy for a browser to open it otherwise.
+If you build your pangenome using the 'workflow' subcommand and you have more than 500 genomes, only the 'shell' and the 'persistent' partitions will be drawn, leaving out the 'cloud' as the figure tends to be too heavy for a browser to open it otherwise.

 It can be generated using the 'draw' subcommand as such :